gmongaras/Matrix_Gradient_Calculator/README.md

 ```

+These are actually correct.
+Just look absolutely terrible.

-I need to clean this mess up.
+I need to clean this messy repo up.